Appeals for school places

 How to appeal

 Please ensure you read the appeal guidance carefully.
 It will help you focus on what your grounds of appeal are.
 If you want to appeal for more than one school you will need to appeal separately for each school.

-Download the appropriate form below depending on the year group you are appealing for a place in:
+Please complete the appropriate online form below depending on the year group you are appealing for a place in:

 Complaints about the appeals process